-How the Moody Blues Mounted Another Comeback With ‘The Other Side of Life’
+How Moody Blues Mounted a Comeback With ‘The Other Side of Life’

 The Other Side of Life concluded the Moody Blues' transformation from symphonic-rock pioneers to synth-pop hitmakers in the '80s – complete with a narrative, heavy-rotation music video.
 That helped "Your Wildest Dreams" into the Top 10, even as the Moody Blues attracted a whole new generation of fans.

 Like many groups who hit it big in the MTV era, however, they disappeared just as quickly from the charts.
 Worse still, this time it was for good.

 In truth, The Other Side of Life was the culmination of a process toward a next-generation chart breakthrough that began some five years earlier.
 "Gemini Dream," the first Moody Blues single to feature former Yes keyboardist Patrick Moraz, had ushered in a sleeker, more modern combination of prog and new wave – one that Moraz's former band would soon adopt, as well.

 "His sounds were very much well planted in the '80s," singer Justin Hayward said in 2014.
 That made the Moodies relevant again, as Long Distance Voyager then yielded a second consecutive Top 20 hit with "The Voice" in 1981.

 Watch the Moody Blues Perform 'Your Wildest Dreams'

 The music became significantly more mechanized, however, in the wake of a disappointing chart finish for the 1983 follow up The Present.
 Credit the arrival of producer Tony Visconti after two albums with Pip Williams at the helm.